Alexandermi8/time-to-code/README.md

 # The Time

-It is time to code.
+It is time to code!